youndon/Flares/src/main/kotlin/Books/Kotlin Standard Library Cookbook/2_Expressive Functions and Adjustable Interfaces.md

 `Position(x=133.5, y=5.0, z=4.5)`

 It is important to note that the `assign` operator returns the Unit.
-This makes it a better choice than an original basic operator (for example, `plus` or `minus`) in terms of memory allocations efficiency when updating an instance.
+This makes it a better choice than an original basic operator (for example, `FP.plus` or `minus`) in terms of memory allocations efficiency when updating an instance.
 In contrast, the base operators are returning new instances every time.
 It is good to know that Kotlin offers operators overloading for Java classes as well.
 To overload the operator, we just need to add a proper method to the class that has the name of the operator and the `public` visibility modifier.
-Here is what the Java version of the `Position` class with the overloaded `plus` operator would look like:
+Here is what the Java version of the `Position` class with the overloaded `FP.plus` operator would look like:
 ```java
 public class Position {
     private final float x;